Discover Career Opportunities

 Smart Manufacturing Calls for Smart Workers

 Process innovations in manufacturing have led to automation and software-powered conveyor solutions, which leads to improved production output and a reduced need for some types of workers.
 But this in turn also leads to product innovation and the creation of new industries and professions.
 Both process and product innovations make it necessary for workers to acquire new specialized skills.
-In a 2020 survey, 75% of industrial organizations said that it is crucial for their success to reskill their workforce towards new automation technologies.
+In a 2020 survey, 75% of industrial organizations said that their success must reskill their workforce towards new automation technologies.

 To keep pace with this fast-changing world and steadily grow in your career, you must be aware of how industries are keeping up with innovation.Click To Tweet